 “description”: “Subscription for asset (1 month subscription)”,

-Once you start receiving Webhooks you will need to be sure that the requests you receive are sent only from InPlayer.
-Some popular methods include restriction per domain or IP address from where you receive the requests, but at InPlayer we insist that you use the InPlayer signature to validate the event.
+Once you start receiving Webhooks you will need to be sure that the requests you receive are only sent from InPlayer.
+Some popular methods include restriction per domain or IP address from which you receive the requests, but at InPlayer we insist that you use the InPlayer signature to validate the event.

-In order to use the signature for validation, first you will need to have generated API secret.
-You can do this at the InPlayer dashboard in the API settings section.
+In order to use the signature for validation, first you will need to have generated an API secret.
+You can do this in the InPlayer dashboard, in the API section.

-Once your secret code is set up, InPlayer use it to generate a hash signature with each event.
+Once your secret code is set up, InPlayer uses it to generate a hash signature with each event.
 The hash signature is sent as a header with each request as X-InPlayer-Signature.

-When you recieve an event and you find the signature header, you should create a HASH using the same secret token and then compare your hash to InPlayer signature header value.
-If both have the same values you can take that as a validation prove that the event is sent from InPlayer.
+When you receive an event and you find the signature header, you should create a HASH using the same secret token and then compare your hash to the InPlayer signature header value.
+If both have the same values you can take that as a validation proof that the event is being sent from InPlayer.

-Here is a PHP example of validating an event using signature comparison method.
+Here is a PHP example of validating an event using the signature comparison method.

 $entityBody = file_get_contents(‘php://input’);